-You’ll have to go into your local state laws to find out more information, but to keep it short and simple.
-The answer to the question ‘Is it illegal to video record someone without their consent’ depends on where the recording takes place, and whether audio is recorded, and if there is an expectation of privacy.
+You’ll have to go into your local state laws to find out more information, but to keep it short and simple, the answer is that it depends.
+The legality of the recording depends on where the recording takes place, whether audio is recorded, and if there is an expectation of privacy.

 Can I Video Record Someone Without Their Consent Chart